We are a family of five looking for recommendations of where to stay, thoughts on renting and staying in a motorhome (recommended company?)

 Thanks again over 7 years ago

 I don't know much about the canyon lodge, as I worked at the old faithful inn.
 It seemed nice when I was there in the restaurant.
 The grand canyon of the yellowstone river is a must see though!
 If you want to stay near big sky check out bozeman Montana.
 It's about 45 minutes away and has shopping, restaurants, etc. Big sky is VERY small, no night life at all really.
 Plus for kids the museum of the Rockies is in Bozeman.

 Sorry, I don't know anything about salt lake, I just drove through there once!

-Hope that helps! over 6 years ago
+Hope that helps! about 7 years ago